panzerdp/dmitripavlutin.com/content/posts/164-interface-vs-implementation/index.md

 // @include: renderer-to-interface
 ```

 Now `ListRenderer` doesn't depend on a concrete implementation of the sorting.
-That makes the class easy to reason about, and decoupled from sorting logic.
+That makes the class easy to reason about and decoupled from sorting logic.
 It depends on a very stable thing: the `Sorter` interface.

 The presence of `sorter: Sorter` in the `ListRenderer` is what is called *programming to an interface*.